Symboli Rudolf: Stud career

 As a stallion, Symboli Rudolf sired numerous grade winners.
-The horse's most successful progeny was by far Tokai Teio, who won 4 GI races, including the Tokyo Yushun in 1991 and the Arima Kinen in 1993.
+The horse's most successful progeny was by far Tokai Teio, who won 4 GI races, including the Tokyo Yushun in 1991, the Japan Cup in 1992, and the Arima Kinen in 1993.
 Other notable progenies include Ayrton Symboli, who won the Stayers Stakes in 1992 and 1993, and Tsurumaru Tsuyoshi, who won the Kyoto Daishoten and Asahi Challenge Cup in 1999.

-Symboli Rudolf died on October 4, 2011 at the Symboli Farm in Narita, Chiba.
+Symboli Rudolf died on October 4, 2011, at the Symboli Farm in Narita, Chiba.